jinjamator/jinjamator/README.rst

 -----------------

 Jinjamator currently has following features:
-    * render jinja2 templates to configuration
     * run tasks written in python3
     * run tasks written in jinja2
-    * register functions via content plugin system for python3 and jinja2 tasks, to have the same syntax in both.
+    * register functions via content plugin system for python3 and jinja2 tasks, to have the same functionality.
     * run standalone as CLI application
-    * run as REST API daemon automatically exporting tasks via REST API
+    * run as REST API daemon, exporting tasks via REST API
-    * automatic gathering of required user inputs
+    * gathering of required user inputs, determined by code inspection
-    * automatic validation of user inputs
+    * validation of user inputs
     * log everthing to a database (daemon mode only, CLI is on roadmap)
     * support of different (customer) environments
     * distributed operation (daemon mode only)